howidia/tech_assessment_FDE/README.md

 * **`evaluation_report.md`**: A clean, readable summary of Pass/Fail rates, Quality scores, and failure reasoning.
 * **`evaluation_report.csv`**: A detailed dataset containing every replication, duration metrics, and full judge reasoning.
 Use this for deep-dive analysis.

+Note: To see a sample of the last evaluation results, see the existing `evaluation_report.md` & `evaluation_report.csv` files in the `reports` directory.

 ---
 ## 🧠 Design Rationale & Analysis